-This easy restaurant-style salsa recipe is made right at home in the blender!
-It's so flavorful, adaptable, and tastes similar to the ones you find at a Mexican restaurant.
+This zesty restaurant-style blender salsa recipe is made fresh and easy right at home!
+It's so flavorful, customizable, and tastes similar to the ones you find at a Mexican restaurant.
 (Vegan, gluten-free, oil-free.)

-Plus it's so refreshing, flavorful, and tastes similar to the ones you would find at a Mexican restaurant.
+This easy restaurant-style blender salsa is so refreshing and flavorful!
+It tastes similar to the ones you'd find at a Mexican restaurant.

 Ingredients for Blender Salsa

 - Canned fire-roasted diced tomatoes: If you can't find fire roasted canned tomatoes, simply use regular diced tomatoes.
-(I haven't tried this with fresh tomatoes, but I'm guessing those would work too!)
+They work great too!

 - Canned diced green chiles: I use mild.
 These typically come in a small 4 oz. can.
-Or you can substitute fresh jalapeño which is fantastic as well.
+Or you can substitute fresh jalapeño which I often include as well.

-- Fresh garlic cloves: A little goes a long way since we are using raw garlic.
+- Fresh garlic cloves: A little goes a long way since we're using raw garlic.
+One or two cloves is great, but you can add more as desired.
+(Roasted garlic could be a tasty addition too!)

 - Onion: Any color works.
-I have used yellow onion, white onion, red onion, and sweet onion.
+I've used yellow onion, white onion, red onion, and sweet onion.

 - Fresh cilantro: This is key for fresh flavor.
 The more the better in my opinion!

-- Ground cumin: This isn't totally necessary but I find it is a nice addition.
+- Ground cumin: This isn't totally necessary but I find it's a nice addition.

-- Salt: This helps improve and enhance all the flavors.
+- Salt: This helps improve and enhance all the flavors, but you can adjust the amount to your taste.

 Customizing

-This recipe is a great condiment with your favorite Mexican food.
+This recipe is a fresh, tasty condiment with your favorite Mexican-inspired dishes!
 Try it:

 - As a chip dip with tortilla chips